 2. I’m originally from Toronto, Canada.
-But now I live in Hong Kong, China.
+But I’ve also lived in Asia and Europe.
+Now I live in Paris, France.
 I love it here, it’s easily one of the best cities in the world, and you really should come visit.

-3. I have a lovely wife, a rambunctious daughter, a chilled-out son, a baby who eats & sleeps a lot, and a dog with anxiety issues.
+3. I have a lovely and patient wife, two rambunctious daughters, a chilled-out son, and a dog with anxiety issues.
 They make me crazy, and they make my life deeply awesome.

-4. I spent most of my career in marketing as a strategic planner, which involves helping companies think about their strategies for communications, and understanding the motivations and behaviour that leads people to like brands and buy things.
+4. I spent most of my career in marketing as a strategic planner, which involves helping companies think about their strategies for communicating, and understanding the motivations and behaviour that leads people to like brands and buy things.
 I really enjoy doing it.
-I’ve worked at large multi-national firms and startup boutiques, done freelance consulting work, and started my own partnership.
+I’ve worked at large multi-national firms and startup boutiques, done freelance consulting work, and started my own consulting partnership.
 Along the way I’ve been lucky enough to work with clients like Coca-Cola, Pepsico, Kellogg’s, Frito-Lay, Nintendo, Wrigley’s, Quaker, Starbucks, P&G, Unilever and Colgate.
-In 2012 I made the jump to management, despite my protestations that I’m horribly unqualified for the job, and currently I’m Regional Managing Director of a WPP agency called Red Fuse, and doing a lot of work with Colgate-Palmolive.
+In 2012 I made the leap into corporate management, despite my protestations that I was horribly unqualified for the job.
+Currently I’m Regional Managing Director of a WPP team agency called Red Fuse, working with Colgate-Palmolive.

 5. I’ve always told people I stumbled into advertising by accident: I literally started in the mail room.
 But I realized recently that I’ve actually been in communications for a long time.
-I was in a diaper commercial when I was a baby (apparently I was fussy, bored easily, and didn’t take direction well – not a lot has changed).
-Then I was editor of my elementary school newspaper, started a sports newspaper in high school, edited yearbooks in both high school and university, and briefly experimented with DJ’ing.
+I was in a baby clothes commercial when I was a baby (apparently I was fussy, bored easily, and didn’t take direction well – not a lot has changed).
+Then I was editor of my elementary school newspaper, started a sports newspaper in high school, edited yearbooks in both high school and university, played in many bands, and briefly experimented with DJ’ing.
 So I guess my connection to media runs deeper than I ever really acknowledged.
 In hindsight it all seems so obvious.

 6. I seem to talk a lot – presenting to clients, speaking at conferences, teaching marketing courses, debating minor points of cultural trivia.
 But I still find it odd because I used to be quite shy.
 I could barely make eye contact until university.